ppeble/emissary-ingress.dev/content/en/docs/1.14/howtos/ext-filters.md

-import Alert from '@material-ui/lab/Alert';
+---

-# Basic authentication
+title: Basic Authentication
+---

 <Alert severity="info">
   This guide applies to Ambassador Edge Stack, use of this guide on the Emissary is not recommended.
 API Gateway does <a href="../basic-auth">authentication using the AuthService resource</a> instead of the Filter resource as described below.